The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 8) Sunda Clouded Leopard

 During our night safari, we could see two Sunda clouded leopards.
-But once we put our flashlights on them they quickly hide behind branches in the tree.
+But once we put our flashlights on them, they quickly hid behind branches in the tree.

 9) Orangutan